Multi-objective Bayesian Optimisation of Spinodoid Cellular Structures for Crush Energy Absorption: Methodology

 \subsection{FEM setup and material characterisation}

-The spinodoid topologies of dimensions $L \times L \times L$ (where $L= 40$ mm) were generated using MATLAB, and ABAQUS Explicit solver was utilised for FEM analysis, with tetrahedral element types used for meshing the structures.
-The performance of different topologies, generated with varying design parameters, was evaluated through these FEM simulations.
-The simulation setup involved using two rigid rectangular plates, one acting as the loader, moving until a maximum strain of 50\% was reached, and the other being the anvil, both placed at the top and bottom of the structure, respectively.
-Furthermore, general contact was defined to simulate the contact between the platens as well as generating self-contact to avoid self-intersection, allowing densification to occur.
-For validation, spinodoid structures were fabricated using additive manufacturing, inherently introducing directional dependency within the structure.
-To capture this within the simulations, engineering constants were utilised to describe the linear elasticity in orthotopic materials, with three moduli in each principal direction $E_1, E_2, E_3$; Poisson's ratio $\nu_{12}, \nu_{13}, \nu_{23}$; and the shear moduli $G_{12}, G_{13}, G_{23}$.
+The spinodoid topologies with dimensions $L \times L \times L$ (where $L= 40$ mm) were generated using MATLAB, and FEM simulations were performed using the ABAQUS Explicit solver.
+Tetrahedral elements were used for meshing, and the structures were compressed along the $x_3$ direction.
+Due to the symmetry of design parameters, $\theta$, compression in a single direction was sufficient to represent the behaviour across the entire design space, as illustrated in \ref{appendix:Controlling the anisotropy of topologies}.
+The simulation setup included two rigid plates: one acting as the loader, which moved until a maximum strain of 50\% was achieved, and the other serving as a stationary anvil.
+In addition, general contact was defined to simulate interactions between the platens and the structure as well as self-contact, enabling densification and preventing self-interaction during deformation.

+Since the spinodoid topologies were fabricated using additive manufacturing, directional dependencies were inherently introduced.
+These dependencies arose due to the layer-by-layer printing process, which affects the mechanical response depending on the orientation of the layers relative to the loading direction.
+Capturing this anisotropy in the simulation required an accurate representation of the material properties.
+This effect was taken into account by utilising engineering constants to describe the linear elasticity in orthotropic materials.
+This involved calculating three moduli in each principal direction $E_1, E_2, E_3$; Poisson's ratio $\nu_{12}, \nu_{13}, \nu_{23}$; and the shear moduli $G_{12}, G_{13}, G_{23}$.
 These constants are then used to construct the elastic compliance, which is as follows

 In addition, Hill anisotropic plastic model was used to describe the anisotropic plastic deformations, exhibited as a result of printing direction during manufacturing.
 The quadratic Hill yield model \cite{hill1948theory} is as follows: